ivanenev/skills-server/README.md

 A Model Context Protocol (MCP) server that serves specialized prompt libraries (skills) from a local directory AND provides a **Lazy-MCP Bridge** for compatibility with hierarchical tool systems.
 Provides token-efficient access to expert knowledge across domains for any MCP-compatible client.

-> **⚠️ Platform Compatibility Note**: This server has been **tested and developed on Linux**.
-While the core skills functionality should work cross-platform, the Lazy-MCP Bridge integration contains Linux-specific paths and assumptions.
-Windows and macOS users may need to modify configuration or use alternative lazy-mcp setups.

-> **📘 Detailed Installation Guide**: For comprehensive platform-specific instructions, see [INSTALLATION.md](INSTALLATION.md).
+> **Platform Compatibility**: This server has been **tested and developed on Linux**.
+The core skills functionality works cross-platform, but the Lazy-MCP Bridge integration may require configuration adjustments on Windows and macOS.
+For detailed platform-specific instructions, see [INSTALLATION.md](INSTALLATION.md).

 ## Features